Catherine Fiske

 Catherine Fiske (July 30, 1784 – May 20, 1837) was an American teacher and principal who founded a girls' boarding school, Miss Catherine Fiske's Young Ladies Seminary.
 Located in Keene, New Hampshire, it was in operation from 1814 until the 1840s.
 Presently, the seminary's building serves as President's House, Keene State College.
 Fiske was also a benefactor for the New Hampshire State Hospital.

 Early life and education

 Catherine (or Catharine) Fiske was born in Worcester, Massachusetts, July 30, 1784.
 Her father died after she was born so her education depended on her mother.
 Her mother married a second husband and they lived for a time in rural Vermont.

 She attended the public schools, more or less, at Worcester.
 At the age of twelve, she moved to Vermont.
 She was uncommonly attached to books, and read a great many hours and days when other children were at play.
-When she did not understand the author, some one had to explain it to her satisfaction, or she could not very willingly lay her book aside; and, when once made to understand, it was never forgotten.
+When she did not understand the author, someone had to explain it to her satisfaction, or she could not very willingly lay her book aside; and, when once made to understand, it was never forgotten.